sekayasin/3Fs/README.md

 ```
 flask run
 ```
-#### Usage
+##### Usage
-I have recorded a screencast on how to test the api endpoints on YouTube [here](https://www.youtube.com/watch?v=lGi0FNqr_Ps)
+For api v1 , I have recorded a screencast on how to test the api endpoints on YouTube [here](https://www.youtube.com/watch?v=lGi0FNqr_Ps)

+#### 3Fs API v2

 ## Andela Uganda Cohort 12
 3Fs project is a Challenge project requirement for **Cohort 12 Andela Uganda** Bootcampers
 1. Challenge 1 - Frontend (HTML/CSS) - Fast-Food-Fast Website
-2. Challenge 2 - API Design - Fast-Food-Fast API
+2. Challenge 2 - API Design - Fast-Food-Fast API v1 - Data is persisted to a Data-structure
+3. Challenge 3 - API Design - Fast-Food-Fast API v2 - Add more API endpoints and Data is persisted to a Postgres DB

 ### Contact information for thatGuy! our Awesome Developer!
 - Name: **Sekabira Yasin** , call me *sekayasin*